While companies are still using strategies like SMS integration and email marketing, video has gained an immense amount of popularity recently.

 Here are five reasons your sellers should use video for sales now.

 Without a doubt, these are unprecedented times.
 Sales reps can’t leave their homes so they’re forced to find new ways to keep their selling activity productive.
 Creating sales video messages to send to specific clients or put in your email signature allows your reps to virtually connect with prospects and customers, without physically meeting with them.

 Most people are visual learners anyway.
 If they can see your reps while speaking about your product or service, how it works, and how it could benefit them, they are more likely to engage with your sellers in conversation.

 Executives are more likely to take action on a video.
 A Forbes report: Video in the C-Suite indicates that 65% of senior executives have visited a vendor’s website after watching a video and 53% have conducted a search to locate more information.

-Since executives are sheltering in place just like everyone else, the question a sales leader must consider is how to do sales training for their team to use video in their day-to-day selling activities.#Sales leaders must consider how to train their sellers to use #video in their day-to-day selling activities. @KurtShaver #Leadership #SellingWithVideoClick To Tweet
+Since executives are sheltering in place just like everyone else, the question a sales leader must consider is how to do sales training for their team to use video in their day-to-day selling activities, and also, they can be trained on how to make videos at home.#Sales leaders must consider how to train their sellers to use #video in their day-to-day selling activities. @JillofAll #Leadership #SellingWithVideoClick To Tweet

 2. Separate Your Sellers from Competitors

 Using asynchronous video messages helps sellers differentiate from the competition by giving customers an inside look into them as a person.
 While a salesperson communicates their offerings, benefits, business practices, etc., their humanity is on full display.